The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Introduction

 Galaxy clustering measurements have been a rich source of information about the galaxy-halo connection (see \cite{Wechsler:2018pic} for a review), from the most basic information about host halo mass to the more subtle effects such as assembly bias and velocity bias \cite{Benson:1999mva, Sheth:1999mn, Cole2000, Peacock:2000qk, ValeOstriker04, Gao:2006qz, Croton:2006ys, Dalal08, Moster_2010, Tinker_2010, Behroozi_2013, Behroozi2019}.
 On large scales, clustering information is encoded in the bias parameter, which measures how much more galaxies are clustered compared to the underlying dark matter.
 In a similar way, the GW bias parameter relates the clustering of GW sources to the dark matter density, and naturally should depend on the formation history of the GW sources \cite{Scelfo:2018sny, Mukherjee:2019oma, Calore:2020bpd, Mukherjee:2020hyn,Diaz:2021pem, Libanore:2021jqv}.
 The dependence of GW bias parameter on redshift and spatial scales can therefore bring useful insight into the connection between stellar GW sources and their host galaxies.

 Modeling the GW bias parameter at large cosmological scales using the relationship to stellar properties at the sub-parsec scale can be done using cosmological simulations together with BBH population synthesis models, but is challenging due to the range of scales involved in the problem (from sub-pc to Gpc).
 It is also a difficult problem to construct realistic simulations that can capture the actual cosmic evolution of stars and galaxies \citep[e.g.][]{Naab17,2023IAUS..373..283N,Sales:2022ich}.
-To avoid these difficulties, we model the GW bias parameter using observed properties of galaxies and phenomenological models of the GW-galaxy connection.
-We estimate the GW bias parameter by populating all-sky photometric galaxy surveys with synthetic GWs following a simple phenomenological selection function.
-We refer to this approach as the \textit{top-down approach}, as the observed galaxy properties are used to populate hosts of BBHs, instead of the \textit{bottom-up approach}, where GWs are populated based on semi-analytic models and combining population-synthesis simulations with synthetic galaxy catalogs from cosmological simulations \cite{Libanore21,2024MNRAS.530.1129P, Artale:2019tfl} or excursion set calculations \cite{Scelfo20}.
+To avoid these difficulties, we use observed properties of galaxies and empirical galaxy characteristics to develop a phenomenological model for the GW-galaxy connection.
+In other words, we estimate the GW bias parameter by populating all-sky photometric galaxy surveys with synthetic GWs following a simple phenomenological relation for host-galaxy probability.
+We refer to this approach as the \textit{phenomenological approach}, as the observed galaxy properties are used to populate hosts of BBHs, instead of the \textit{simulation-based approach}, where GWs are populated based on semi-analytic models and combining population-synthesis simulations with synthetic galaxy catalogs from cosmological simulations \cite{Libanore21,2024MNRAS.530.1129P, Artale:2019tfl} or excursion set calculations \cite{Scelfo20}.

+This paper thus investigates the potential of GW bias measurements to illuminate the GW-galaxy connection.
+Here, we primarily focus on the dependence of the GW bias parameter on the stellar mass of host galaxies.
+This is the first logical step to take since stellar mass of galaxies is the primary galaxy property linked to the halo mass (and consequently linked to the large scale bias).
+While this approach cannot fully resolve uncertainties or parameter degeneracies in linking the observed GW bias to the underlying physics of the GW-galaxy connection, improving our understanding of the GW-galaxy connection is a valuable aim.
+This relation has important implications for astrophysical formation mechanisms of GW sources and for further contextualizing their use as cosmological probes.
+We are also conducting follow-up research to incorporate additional galaxy characteristics that may influence GW bias behavior \cite{paper-II}.